ECW One Night Stand (2005)

 The 2005 ECW One Night Stand was the inaugural One Night Stand professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It took place on June 12, 2005, at the Hammerstein Ballroom in the Manhattan borough of New York City, New York.
-Although wrestlers from WWE's Raw and SmackDown! brand divisions appeared on the show, the event was primarily produced as a reunion show for wrestlers from the former Extreme Championship Wrestling (ECW) promotion, which had folded in 2001, after which, WWE acquired ECW's assets in 2003.
+Although wrestlers from WWE's Raw and SmackDown! brands appeared on the show, the event was primarily produced as a reunion show for wrestlers from the former Extreme Championship Wrestling (ECW) promotion, which had folded in 2001.
+After the promotion's closure, WWE acquired ECW's assets in 2003.

-The main event was a tag team match between Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and the team of Tommy Dreamer and The Sandman.
+The main event was a tag team match between Dudley Boyz (Bubba Ray and D-Von) and the team of Tommy Dreamer and The Sandman.
 Two of the matches on the undercard were Chris Benoit versus Eddie Guerrero, and Mike Awesome versus Masato Tanaka.

 Production

 Background

-In 2001, the Extreme Championship Wrestling (ECW) promotion was closed down due to financial issues and World Wrestling Entertainment (WWE) acquired the former promotion's assets in 2003.
-With the success of The Rise and Fall of ECW (2004) documentary, WWE announced that they would be holding an ECW reunion show on June 12, 2005, at the Hammerstein Ballroom in the Manhattan borough of New York City, New York titled ECW One Night Stand.
+In 2001, the Extreme Championship Wrestling (ECW) promotion was closed down due to financial issues, and World Wrestling Entertainment (WWE) acquired the former promotion's assets in 2003.
+With the overwhelming success of The Rise and Fall of ECW (2004) documentary, WWE announced that they would be holding an ECW reunion show on June 12, 2005, at the Hammerstein Ballroom in the Manhattan borough of New York City, New York titled ECW One Night Stand.
 Although the build-up for the pay-per-view began in the middle of May, plans were in the works behind the scenes for several months in advance.
-Tommy Dreamer was in charge of organizing the hardcore-based event and getting ECW alumni to participate, which were referred to as ECW Originals in the build to the show.
+Tommy Dreamer was in charge of organizing the hardcore-based event and getting ECW alumni to participate, who were referred to as "ECW Originals" in the build to the show.
 He contacted several people, including The Sandman, Sabu, Justin Credible, and ECW commentator Joey Styles.
 Reports later stated that Paul Heyman was working with Dreamer to help prepare the event.
 Other ECW related wrestlers were later added to the pay-per-view.
 The event was publicly confirmed by WWE through a Dish Network magazine in March 2005.
 In an interview with SLAM!
 Sports days before One Night Stand, ECW original Rob Van Dam announced he had asked Vince McMahon about the idea of holding an ECW reunion event.
-This event was sponsored by Destroy All Humans! video game.